serverless/utils/docs/config.md

 ### `getGlobalConfig()`

-Returns whole structure of global `~/.serverlessrc` config
+Returns whole structure of global `~/.serverlessrc` config.
+If it encounters an issue when trying to parse the global config, it renames it to `~/.serverlessrc.bak` and recreates default config under `~/.serverlessrc`